 #9 Don’t overwork yourself

 Teaching more does not mean your students will learn more.
 Remember students often do not care about how fast you get things done.
 So, don’t burden yourself grading their tests overnight or spending your weekend planning lessons.
 Try doing things differently by setting a work schedule that does not interfere with your normal life.

 #10 Learn to say no

 One quick way to burn out is by overstretching yourself, especially if you are a new teacher.
 Teachers will ask you to assist them in their work, while your students will ask you to sponsor their clubs or come to their games.
 It is really important to learn to say no without feeling guilty or bad, but you have to do some practice to really get good at it.

 Having the opportunity to feed yourself personally as well as professionally is truly a gift.
 Consider attending a workshop where you will learn something new and get inspired so that you can be inspiring to your students.
 A Teacher Art Retreat might be just what you’re looking for!

 If you’re not careful and kind to yourself, burnout is going to happen or it will be felt sooner or later.
-I hope these tips can help you, and if you have any you’d like to share, I would love to hear about them as well!

 This was a guest post written by Stephanie Lynch, a former teacher who now freelance writes from home.
 You can find most of her work at Howmuchisit.org.